Analyzing the meaning of black and white through the way we conceive the photograph

 This comes from a need I feel and that I have to fulfill.
 It is an almost subconscious act and it is a very personal and internalized act, the moment I work on an image.
 I do this by using images taken from the world, but they are only my basis, my starting point and I’m only using them to show “my” world.

-As I’ve said before, my work is entirely autobiographic.
+As I have said before, my work is entirely autobiographic.

 My work could be an auto-biographic novel if my mean of expression was writing and not photography.
 Who knows, maybe one day I will write a book where I will tell the real story behind all my images and not only the “making of” as I’m doing now.